Peking pork

 Peking Pork (京都排骨) is a Chinese meat dish, although the dish’s name would be better translated as "Capital Rib.”
 “Peking”, referring to Beijing, China, is a misnomer.
-The dish actually refers to sweet and sour style of rib, which originated from Wuxi as Wuxi Fried Spare Ribs and then popularized overseas through Cantonese restaurants.
-The capital refers to the Nanjing capital, an area where sweet and sour cooking originated in China.
-This dish consists of crisp pork ribs that are marinated in a sweet red sauce.
-The pork should be firm and crisp, with a slightly sweet glaze that does not overwhelm the tenderness of the pork.
-Found in many Chinese and dim sum restaurants in Chinatown, this rare dish is not common in many Chinese restaurants elsewhere.
+The dish actually refers to a Cantonese style sweet and sour dish.
+The "capital" may refer to Nanjing, a former capital city of China that is closer to the region where sweet and sour dishes originated.
+This dish consists of crisp deep-fried pork ribs which are coated in a sweet red sauce.
+The dish is found in Chinese restaurants in Hong Kong, Australia, the USA, a few other Western countries, and is not usually found in China.
+It's likely the origin of Pork Ribs King (排骨王), a similar dish popular in Singapore and Malaysia.